flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

    - Prioritize writing Zettels with the author's future self in mind, emphasizing clarity and utility for the author rather than a general reader.
    - **Single-focus Zettels**: Maintain a strict focus on one main idea or topic, crafting content for future clarity and utility.
 Annotate WikiLinks where they contribute to the topic's context, except for Index Note references.
 Links within the main body of a Single-focus Zettel should be directly related to the Zettel's central theme or idea and provide immediate, contextual support by offering additional information, evidence, or related viewpoints directly relevant to the Zettel's focus.
    - **Structure Notes**: Organize and link related Single-focus Zettels under thematic sections, starting each section with a relevant annotated WikiLink.
-   - **Index Notes**: Use for navigation with a simple title annotation, listing relevant Single-focus or Structure Zettels for easy access.
+   - **Index Notes**: Use for navigation with a simple title annotation.
+The index note titles are: A-B-C, D-E-F, G-H-I, J-K-L, M-N-O, P-Q-R, S-T-U, V-W-X, Y-Z, and 0-9.

 3. **SEE ALSO Section**:
-   - The SEE ALSO section serves as a gateway for expanded exploration and understanding, offering the reader pathways to discover related concepts and themes that might not be central to Zettel's current focus but are valuable for a broader understanding or future research.
+   - The SEE ALSO section offers the reader pathways to discover related concepts and themes that might not be central to Zettel's current focus but are valuable for a broader understanding or future research.
    - The separation between the Main Body and the SEE ALSO section helps maintain the focus and clarity of the main content while still providing avenues for further exploration and connectivity within the Zettelkasten.
    - The SEE ALSO section should contain title-only WikiLinks that are not directly tied to the central theme of the Zettel but are still relevant to the broader thematic landscape of the note, including:
-     - **Index Note WikiLinks**: Title-only WikiLinks to Index Notes that help with navigation and alphanumeric categorization but are not directly related to the Zettel's main content.
+     - **Index Note WikiLinks**: Title-only WikiLinks to Index Notes that create an alphanumeric Zettel index.
-     - **Distantly Related Zettel Links**: Title-only WikiLinks to Zettels that provide additional context and support for the ideas presented or suggest further research but are not essential to understanding the primary focus of the current Zettel.
+     - **Distantly Related Zettel Links**: Title-only WikiLinks to Zettels that provide additional context or suggest further research but are not essential to understanding the primary focus of the current Zettel.
      - **Hashtags and Metadata**: The SEE ALSO can also include relevant hashtags and metadata that aid in organizing and retrieving Zettels within the Zettelkasten system.
    - Ensure all WikiLinks in the SEE ALSO section are title-only WikiLinks.